clackary/open-telemetry-swift/README.md

 To make our _optentelemetry-swift_ port simpler to use by developers, we created the [Observability](https://gitlab.com/PassiveLogic/cloud/observability) library that provides a clean API for writing tracing blocks, and hiding the implementation details.
+See that repository's home page for documentation and usage examples.

 ## References ##